 Studying French contributes to student development in communication, intercultural understanding, mental abilities and literacy.
 Learning and using another language encourages students to examine the influences on society and consider issues for personal and international communication.
-Students examine the nature of languages and the role of culture in language, communication and identity.
+Students examine the nature of languages and the role of culture in language, communication, and identity.
 By understanding the process of language learning, students can apply skills to other contexts.

-The study of French develops students' ability to understand and use a language which is widely learned and spoken internationally, an official language of world organisations and events.
+The study of French develops students' ability to understand and use a language which is widely learned (the fifth most studied language in the world) and spoken internationally, an official language of world organisations and events.
 Communicating in French provides students direct access to the rich, varied culture of francophone communities.
 Further, language study exposes students to different experiences and perspectives.
 It encourages openness to different ways of thinking and interacting in the world.

-French contributes to increasing your ATAR.
-It opens doors to many career pathways such as commerce, tourism and media.
+Studying French opens doors to many career pathways such as commerce, tourism, and media.